-Mount Elephant is a perfect breached scoria cone that erupted maybe 180,000 years ago.
-It is part of a suite of volcanoes on the basalt plains of south-west Victoria from…...read more.
+Mount Elephant is a perfect breached scoria cone that erupted maybe 180,000 years ago... read more.

 Mount Elephant Estate Road, Derrinallum, VIC, 3325